-It contains 820mg magnesium bisglycinate per capsule, from which 100mg is well utilised elementary magnesium.
+It contains 820mg of magnesium bisglycinate per capsule, from which 100mg is well-utilised elementary magnesium.

 Most magnesium products contain deliberately misleading information!
 Most of the organic (chelate-bound) magnesium preparations available on the market aren’t in fact what their product labels say they are.
-In general, most people use activated magnesium compounds that are only party reacted or not reacted at all.
-This means for example that the product label says that it contains magnesium malate, when in fact it only contains the mix of magnesium oxide or carbonate and malic acid.
-Or instead of magnesium citrate, the product contains only the mix of magnesium oxide and citric acid.
+In general, most people use activated magnesium compounds that are only party-reacted or not reacted at all.
+This means for example that the product label says that it contains magnesium malate, when in fact it only contains a mix of magnesium oxide or carbonate and malic acid.
+Or instead of magnesium citrate, the product contains only a mix of magnesium oxide and citric acid.